Interpretable AI for relating brain structural and functional connectomes: Results for HCP Data

-Correlation is an incomplete measure of model fit; it is also critical to accurately recover network topology.
-Consequently, we compare predictive and empirical distributions of network summary statistics, including network density, clustering of nodes, and different centrality measures.
-Predicted and empirical FCs were thresholded at the median in order for centrality measures to be applicable.
-Figure \ref{fig:fc_violin_no_resample} compares the distribution of network summary statistics between pFCs and eFCs, showing that Staf-GATE predictions accurately recover the network topology of eFCs while MLP fails to recover the eigen centrality measure.
+However, the correlation between eFC and pFC can only partially evaluate the performance of the proposed model.
+Maintaining the topology structures in predicted networks is also critical for network data prediction.
+Consequently, we also compared network summary statistics, including the clustering of nodes and different centrality measures.
+Figure \ref{fig:group_avg_topology} compares the node-level network summary statistics between group averages of pFCs and eFCs, showing that Staf-GATE's prediction accurately recovers the network topology, but MLP models do not.